 Cracking open my peanut butter cookies, and watching the crumbs tumble onto the same shoes that had stood at the epicentre of a nuclear bomb, I supposed that it is the indiscriminately murderous nature of atomic warfare and its lasting effects that separate people’s emotional reaction to it from other atrocities of war.
 To sit and try to come to grips with every facet of a tragedy of this magnitude could drive any person to the doorstep of darkness and begs the question: can individuals from affluent Western countries of our generation ever really quantify, fathom or have any real understanding of what it is to suffer on such a scale?
 The simple answer is no, and regardless of what lens you focus your opinion of potential conclusions to WWII through –be it nationalistic, spiritual, strategic, mathematic or philosophic, there is no single answer or outcome that doesn’t result in violence, tragedy and the gratuitous loss of lives.

 The fact that war and conflict still exists, serves as a reminder that as a collective species we aren’t anywhere near as evolved as we’d like to think.
 Envisaging this idea at Shibuya station, where over three million strangers a day pass through, the old man on the train’s philosophy of “connecting and living as human beings before living as animals” seemed a poignant one.
-Unfortunately, it seems that until we are lead by those who unite rather than divide us and can spread a unified message that inspires great tracts of humanity to abandoned outdated cultural dogmas and constantly utilise our tools of consciousness and critical thinking, the sea-change for our planet is many generations away.
+Unfortunately, it seems that until we are lead by those who can spread a unified message inspiring great tracts of humanity to abandoned outdated cultural dogmas and constantly utilise our tools of consciousness and critical thinking, the sea-change for our planet is many generations away.